the-qa-company/qEndpointWDQueries/README.md

 ### wikidata-changes.ipynb

 script used to do the experiments for [Easily setting up a local Wikidata SPARQL endpoint using the qEndpoint](https://ceur-ws.org/Vol-3262/paper10.pdf).
 These results were done the start of the query logs with a local endpoint vs remote endpoints, added to the fact that the first queries were easier to run than the others, these values can't really be taken into account.

+## Query dump

+We took the interval 7 of the [Wikidata_SPARQL_Logs](https://iccl.inf.tu-dresden.de/web/Wikidata_SPARQL_Logs/en) and we randomly pick 100k queries from it.
+These queries can be find in the `query_dump_100k.json`.
+We then tried the first queries over all the endpoints.
+Once 10k queries were sent without any error, we have the `query_dump_10k_valid.json` dataset, the `query_dump_10k_failed.json` is containing all the failing queries with all the valid queries.